MarximusMaximus/batteries-forking-included/README.md

 ### Initial Addition To Project

-1. Copy latest `conda-bootstrapper-update.sh` to your project root.
+1. Copy latest `bfi-update.sh` to your project root.
-2. Run `conda-bootstrapper-update.sh` from within your project root.
+2. Run `bfi-update.sh` from within your project root.
    1. `cd YOUR_PROJECT_ROOT_FOLDER`
-   2. `./conda-bootstrapper-update.sh`
+   2. `./bfi-update.sh`
 3. Select options as presented.
 4. (Optional) Modify `conda-environment.yml` and `pip-*.txt` directly and/or `pyproject.toml` (via `poetry` commands) as desired.
 5. Run `bootstrap.sh` to create environment.

 ### Initial Setup for New Developer

-1. Copy latest `conda-bootstrapper-update.sh` to your project root.
+1. Copy latest `bfi-update.sh` to your project root.
-2. Run `conda-bootstrapper-update.sh` from within your project root.
+2. Run `bfi-update.sh` from within your project root.
    1. `cd YOUR_PROJECT_ROOT_FOLDER`
-   2. `./conda-bootstrapper-update.sh --yes`
+   2. `./bfi-update.sh --yes`
 3. Run `bootstrap.sh` to create environment.

-### Update conda-bootstrapper Stubs
+### Update batteries-forking-included Stubs

-1. Run `conda-bootstrapper-update.sh` from within your project root.
+1. Run `bfi-update.sh` from within your project root.
 2. Select options (if presented).
 3. Run `bootstrap.sh` to update environment.